cfrg/draft-irtf-cfrg-ristretto255/draft-irtf-cfrg-ristretto255-decaf448.md

 ## ristretto255 group operations {#functions255}

-This section describes the implementation of the external functions exposesd by the ristretto255 prime-order group.
+This section describes the implementation of the external functions exposed by the ristretto255 prime-order group.

 ### Decode {#decoding255}